 Undergraduate programs

-Civil engineering, structural engineering, environmental engineering, spatial information
+Civil engineering, structural engineering, environmental engineering, digital infrastructure engineering

 To become a professionally accredited engineer, you will complete five years of study, starting with an engineering major in a three-year undergraduate degree, followed by a two-year Master of Engineering.